jakobkilian/simple_osc2mqtt/README.md

 # simple_osc2mqtt

-Basic python script to route local OSC messages starting with "/osc2mqtt" to an MQTT broker
+Super basic OSC to MQTT bridge that routes local OSC messages starting with "osc2mqtt" to a MQTT broker.

 ## Why?